r-teenagers/bobert/README.md

 Where teams is a list of integers.
 Those integers _must_ be valid role ids.
 Don't touch set.
 Blacklisted users is a list of ids you can modify with `<prefix>blacklist [user id]`.

-TEAMS MUST BE INSERTED BEFOREHAND. mainly because i'm lazy. after team ids are set, run `<prefix>initialize [channel]` somewhere.
-The bot will then send the scoreboard & role messages in the channel and save them.
+Use the set command to set the teams with their IDs. after team IDs are set, run `<prefix>initialize [channel]` somewhere.
+The bot will then send the scoreboard and role messages in the channel and save them.

 Smart, I know.